 DEAR BOB: I own a single-family rental house, which I once occupied, but have rented it to tenants since 1994.
 Because we now live three hours away from the house, we use a professional property management firm.
 After many years of good relationships with the tenants, we now have a tenant who is routinely having plumbers in to unclog drains, repair disposals, check for gas smells (none found), and other costs of about $600 per month.
 The management company “hopes” the tenants will get better.
 As a retiree, I am very concerned about these high monthly expenses and the reluctance of the so-called management company to handle the situation seriously.
 I want to keep the house.
-What advice do you have? --Heather H. DEAR HEATHER: It sounds like you have a bad professional management company.
-As...
+What advice do you have? –Heather H.